Mishti Chakraborty

-Indrani Chakraborty (born 20 December 1987), known by her stage name Mishti, is an Indian actress who predominantly appears in Telugu and Hindi films.
-She starred in films such as Kaanchi: The Unbreakable (2014), Chinnadana Nee Kosam (2014), Adam Joan (2017), Brihaspathi (2018), and Burra Katha (2019) among others.
+Indrani Chakraborty, (born 21 December 1996) known by her stage name Mishti, is an Indian actress who predominantly appears in Telugu films.
+She starred in films such as Kaanchi: The Unbreakable (2014), Chinnadana Nee Kosam (2014), Adam Joan (2017), Brihaspathi (2018), Burra Katha (2019), O Saathiya (2023), among others.

 Early life

-Mishti was born as Indrani Chakraborty on 20 December 1987, in a Bengali family in Kolkata, West Bengal, India.
+Mishti was born as Indrani Chakraborty on 21 December 1987,in a Bengali Brahmin family in Kolkata, West Bengal, India.
 Her mother Beena Chakraborty is a housewife and her father is a construction businessman.
 She graduated in English literature from the University of Calcutta.

 She began to use the name Mishti professionally after 2014.